Error messageNo matching provider found.

-The Phillips Collection provides unparalleled opportunities for unforgettable entertaining.
-A refined 19th-century home with modern additions holds a world-renowned collection of paintings by the masters of modern and contemporary art.
+A refined 19th-century home with modern additions holds a world-renowned collection of modern and contemporary art.
 The space offers an intimate, charming setting with the amenities of 21st-century entertaining.

-Events may be held in the Phillips house, the combined Goh Annex and Sant Building, or both.
-The Carriage House, directly behind the main building, is available for meetings, conferences, receptions, and small dinners.
+Events may be held in the Phillips House, the combined Goh Annex and Sant Building, or both.
+The Phillips Collection is not available for dances, fundraisers, or political gatherings.
+Discounts are available for corporate partners.

 For more information about planning your event, contact:

 Keith Costas, Special Events Director

 The Art Workshop in the Sant Building

 Take a virtual tour of the historic Music Room and Dining Room.

 The Phillips House